-Rochelle is Share the Dignity’s founder and Managing Director; the title she is most proud of though is ‘Pad Lady’.
-Rochelle has led a team of volunteers collecting around 2.5 million sanitary products across Australia.
+Rochelle is Share the Dignity’s founder and Managing Director, though the title she is most proud of though is ‘Pad Lady’.
+Rochelle has led a team of volunteers collecting millions of period products across Australia.

 Rochelle’s life is, in many ways, the story of every woman.
-The ups, the downs, and everything in between, have forged a woman who knows what it means to hold her head high.
+The ups, the downs, and everything in between has forged a woman who knows what it means to hold her head high.
 But this was not how her life started, and some of her earliest memories are of keeping her head down.

 “The trajectory of domestic violence in my own family is not much different to the stories we hear every day from the girls and women we support at Share The Dignity.
 I was lucky to have a brave mother who fled a violent relationship three months after I was born.
 But as we know, patterns like this tend to re-emerge.
 One brave act is often not enough to turn your life around, but it is an important beginning.”

 There were more hurdles to come throughout Rochelle’s childhood and early adult years.
 She experienced further instances of abuse, and that horrid sense of disempowerment that makes you question your identity and your self-worth.

 “I only truly discovered the strength to change this pattern when I became a mother to two beautiful girls.
 As women we slip into the traps of putting other people’s needs first, thinking we’re responsible for bad things that happen to us, trusting people when our instincts warn us to be wary and staying silent about things that are better shared,” Rochelle said.